-Teachers’ Retirement Insurance Program (TRIP) enrollment application and booklet If you are considering enrollment in a managed care plan, contact the plans that are available in your county for their doctor and hospital lists.
+Teachers’ Retirement Insurance Program (TRIP) Participation Election form and summary: If you are considering enrollment in a managed care plan, contact the plans that are available in your county for their doctor and hospital lists.

 Return the Forms

-TRIP enrollment application (optional) You must return this application to us no more than 30 days after your retirement date if you want insurance when you retire.
+TRIP Participation Election form (optional): You must return this application to us no more than 30 days after your retirement date if you want insurance when you retire.
 We will send you a letter when your application is received.

 TRS begins the calculation process.
 If you have reciprocal service, we will contact the other systems.

 Your employer may not submit the Supplementary Report or Sick Leave Certification to TRS until on or after your last day.
 These will be submitted electronically by your employer on your behalf.

 After your retirement is processed, we will send you a notice with the issue date of your first payment and the gross amount of your first and regular checks.